-3. Submission Dates and Times
+3. Submission Date and Times

 The closing time and date for receipt of applications is 4:30 p.m.
-Eastern Standard Time (EST) on June 18, 2004.
+Eastern Standard Time (EST) on June 3, 2004.
 Mailed or hand carried applications received after 4:30 p.m. on the closing date will be classified as late.

-Deadline: Mailed applications shall be considered as meeting an announced deadline if they are received on or before the deadline time and date at the U.S. Department of Health and Human Services, Administration for Children and Families, Office of Community Services' Operations Center, 1815 North Fort Meyer Drive, Suite 300, Arlington, Virginia 22209, Attention: Barbara Ziegler Johnson.
+Deadline: Mailed applications shall be considered as meeting an announced deadline if they are received on or before the deadline time and date at the Department of Health and Human Services, Administration for Children and Families, Office of Community Services Operations Center, 1815 Fort Meyer Drive, Suite 300, Arlington, Virginia 22209 Attention: Barbara Ziegler Johnson.
 Applicants are responsible for mailing applications well in advance, when using all mail services, to ensure that the applications are received on or before the deadline time and date.

-Applications hand carried by applicants, applicant couriers, other representatives of the applicant, or by overnight/express mail couriers shall be considered as meeting an announced deadline if they are received on or before the deadline date, between the hours of 8 a.m. and 4:30 p.m., Eastern Standard Time (EST), at the U.S. Department of Health and Human Services (HHS), Administration for

-Children and Families, Office of Community Services' Operations Center, 1815 North Fort Meyer Drive, Suite 300, Arlington, Virginia 22209, between Monday and Friday (excluding federal holidays).
-This address must appear on the envelope/package containing the application with the note: "Attention: Barbara Ziegler Johnson".
+Applications hand carried by applicants, applicant couriers, other representatives of the applicant, or by overnight/express mail couriers shall be considered as meeting an announced deadline if they are received on or before the deadline date, between the hours of 8 a.m. and 4:30 p.m., EST, at the Department of Health and Human Services, Administration for Children and Families, Office of Community Services Operations Center, 1815 Fort Meyer Drive, Suite 300, Arlington, Virginia 22209 Attention: Barbara Ziegler Johnson.
+This address must appear on the envelope/package containing the application.
 Applicants are cautioned that express/overnight mail services do not always deliver as agreed.